create3000/x_ite/docs/_posts/tutorials/controlling-shading-on-coordinate-based-geometry.md

+---
-# Controlling Shading on Coordinate-Based Geometry
+title: Controlling Shading on Coordinate-Based Geometry
+nav: tutorials
+categories: [Tutorials]
+tags: [controlling, shading, coordinate, geometry]
+---
 ## Motivation

 - When shaded, the faces on a shape are obvious